Last Updated: April 2026

-Boot With Your Windows DVD To Repair Windows Problems
+Boot With Your Windows Installation Media to Repair Windows Problems

-After clicking on Repair your computer you will be given a list of options to choose from.
+After clicking on Repair your computer/Repair my PC you will be given a list of options to choose from.

 On the first screen you will have several options to choose from.
 If you choose the Continue option then the repair process will exit and continue booting into Windows, or at least try to.
 So it’s safe to assume you don’t want to use this option unless you change your mind about trying to fix your computer and want to see if you get lucky by trying to boot it again.